 Salt print was the most popular photographic print technique in the middle of the 19 century (1839-1860).
 In the dark room, silver nitrate solution was brushed on to a salted paper (standard table salt, sodium chloride).
 This led to a chemical reaction between the silver and salt, creating the light sensitive silver chloride.
 Once dry, the paper with the negative were put together in a contact printing frame and exposed to sunlight.
 When the exposure was ended, the print were stabilized in a strong solution of salt.
 And a final wash in hypo (sodium thiosulfate) made the print light-fast.

 In Norway, most chemicals are really hard to purchase.
-For example silver nitrate in crystalline form is not legal to sell to a private person.
+For example silver nitrate in crystalline form is will not be sold to a private person.
+It is different for a registered business.
 This is probably so to prevent people against misuse, however it does not make it easy for a wannabe print expert with good intentions.
 Luckily I found a salt print kit that is legally sold here.
 I guess that the concentration of the chemicals is that makes it legal or illegal.
 Unfortunately the kit says little about what it exactly contains, and it gives me some trouble during the process.

 If I was to implement the method completely authentic, I had to have access to a daguerreotype negative or similar.
 I have not, so I choose to create a more modern photographic negative.
 In Lightroom and Photoshop I convert the selected image to black and white.
 Then I invert the picture and makes a horizontal flip.
 The last step is to print the image to a transparent foil with an inkjet printer.